Mirror Mirror on the wall… Who’s the Baddest of them all?

 Organized into small, versatile groups, called Operational Detachments the Special Forces unit is ideal for raising up and training an indigenous army to facilitate local resistance.

-A detachments typically includes two officers and ten enlisted team members, each with his own specialty: Weapons, Communications, Medical, Engineering, Intelligence, all with language skills.
+“A” detachments, officially referred to as ODAs (Operational Detachment Alpha), typically include two officers and ten enlisted team members, each with his own specialty: Weapons, Communications, Medical, Engineering, Intelligence, all with language skills.

 There is a group within Special Forces sometimes referred to as Delta or one of several other acronyms.
 One website states that Delta Force was recently renamed CAG (Combat Applications Group).
 The same site also shows a picture of a “Delta-Force Soldier” – wearing a 3rd Grp beret flash.